Jaume Sanllorente

-Jaume Sanllorente (Barcelona 1976) is a writer, journalist and activist for Human Rights.
+Jaume Sanllorente (born 1976 in Barcelona) is a writer, journalist and activist for Human Rights.
 He is founder and General Director of the Fundación Sonrisas de Bombay and of the Mumbai Smiles Foundation, both of them non-governmental and non-profit organizations that focus their joint action on a peaceful struggle against poverty among the most underprivileged communities of Mumbai.

 He graduated in Journalism in the Ramon Llull University.
 He studied Development Cooperation at the Institute for Peace and Cooperation Studies at the University of Oviedo and later at the United Nations Institute for Studies in India.
 He was also selected by the prestigious Harvard Kennedy School to take its Strategic Management Course for world leaders of non-governmental organizations.
 He has taken the course for paramedical staff specialized in leprosy at the Fontilles Institute (Alicante) and several courses on human resources, leadership and marketing at institutions such as Mafoi Consulting or the S. P. Jain Institute of Technology and Research in Mumbai.

 After finishing his studies, he moved to London, where he lived for a year.
 Later, back in Barcelona, he worked in different media, such as Barcelona TV or COM Ràdio.
 He was also the correspondent in Catalonia for the Comercio Exterior magazine (Foreign trade).

 Later on, after a trip to India during which he came across an orphanage with serious economic problems, he directed his personal and professional life towards the international cooperation for development and the defense of Human Rights of the most vulnerable sectors of population of Mumbai.

 In 2005 he founded Sonrisas de Bombay (Mumbai Smiles).
 He currently lives in this Indian city, and still is the main leader of the project: an NGO that has focused its action for fifteen years on the peaceful fight against poverty and in favor of Human Rights in the most depressed areas of Mumbai.
 The struggle against human trafficking and the support of children from homeless families represent the main framework of his projects, which have already benefited more than 10,000 people.
 Beyond the projects with the most disadvantaged communities, the Foundation promotes campaigns and actions to raise awareness and foster education for the development, and, at the same time, to publicize and denounce any rights violation and the exclusion that millions of people suffer in the city.
 Almost 3,000 members and collaborating partners support this project to fight poverty.